univention/office365/README.md

   via LDAP search, because it is stored as encoded as base64(zipped(json(dict))) in an LDAP attribute "univentionOffice365Data".
-For user objects this encoded dictionary additionally includes the Azure AD specific userPrincipalNames, which are visible in the UMC users/user tab "Office 365".
+For user objects this encoded dictionary additionally includes the Azure AD specific userPrincipalNames, which are visible in the UMC users/user tab "Microsoft 365".
 Their presence in the UMC provides a possiblity to quickly check, if the initial synchronization of an account has been successful.
 * The connector is able to configure O365 subscriptions at user objects.
 Subscriptions are only assigned when a user is enabled for Azure synchronisation, reenabling a user also configures subscriptions.
 By default it is it is tried to enable a subscription with the following Azure-internal identifiers:
   'SHAREPOINTWAC, SHAREPOINTWAC_DEVELOPER, OFFICESUBSCRIPTION'.